Cattail Control

 Cattail on a pond

-After you have confirmed that you are dealing with Cattails, we recommend conducting a thorough inspection and survey of the body of water where the Cattail is growing.
-This will help you to determine how much product you will need and where to focus your treatment.
+After you have confirmed that you are dealing with cattails, we recommend conducting a thorough inspection and survey of the body of water where the cattail is growing.
+This will help you determine how much product you need and where to focus your treatment.

 Where To Inspect